Jeanne Frankel, Knight of Bahá’u’lláh

 In Malacca town, several friends had heard of the Faith earlier, but it was Jeanne who gave them the final incentive to accept the Faith.
 Leong Tat Chee was trying his best to convince his daughter Lily Chinniah to accept the Faith, but her spiritual eyes were opened by Jeanne.
 Lily accepted the Faith on 19 January, 1958.
 Interestingly, Jeanne was the one who first planted the idea of Lily’s marriage to Inbum Chinniah.
 After some hesitation Lily married Inbum on 9 April 1960 in Malacca.
 Lily is ever grateful to her spiritual mother.
 Chan Suan Neo who later became wife of Anthony Louis and Koh Ai Lin, now in Germany, also accepted the Faith through Jeanne Frankel.
 Other early believers of Malacca town who were very much impressed by the knowledge of Jeanne Frankel were Kumara Das, Inbum Chinniah, Jami Maniam, M. Maniam and the children of Leong Tat Chee.

 In Jasin there were already a few Bahá’is.
 Through the teaching efforts of Jeanne, Mr. Arumugam Ramanan, a Tamil School Headmaster accepted the Faith in 1958, followed by Raymond Peter, a Probation Health Inspector.
 Arthur Knight, a police corporal accepted the Faith through Jeanne in 1958 after attending several of her firesides in Malacca town.
-With her teaching activities, the first Local Spiritual Assembly of Jasin was elected on Ridvan 1958 at which time Jeanne was back in Penang.
+With her teaching activities, the first Local Spiritual Assembly of Jasin was elected on Ridvan 1958 in the presence of her mother, while Jeanne was back in Penang to assist in the election of the first Local Spiritual Assembly of Penang.
 Anthony Casimir Louis, Tushar Kanti-Paul, Betty, and Anthony Fernandez were among the other Bahá’is who won the love and admiration of Jeanne Frankel.
 In Masjid Tanah Inbum Chinniah organized firesides in his house in and invited his staff and other friends to come and listen to Jeanne.
 It was during one of these firesides that Inbum’s senior assistant, a close friend and good sportsman, Mr. Kesavan, accepted the Faith.

 After the Summer School and teaching activities in Malacca Jeanne and her mother returned to Penang and concentrated in developing Penang.
 It need to be mentioned that Yankee Leong and Dr. K.M.
 Fozdar and Mrs Fozdar had made regular visits in the early 1950s to Penang and established a few contacts.
 The contacts were passed on to Jeanne and Margaret to enable them to follow up.
 Through their teaching efforts some accepted the Faith in Penang.
 Jeanne’s maid called Miss Eng; Jimmy Chew and his wife Connie; Dr. P.K.
 Rao, who was the Penang State Veterinarian; Lily Jansz who owned the “Salon de Beaute”; Mr. Ong Kim Seng who was a Chinese businessman; Mrs. Myra Ong, an English lady married to a leading Chinese lawyer; Dr. Chellie Sundram and his wife Shantha; Mr. N. Jegatheesan who was an Assistant Secretary with the Penang State Government; Mrs. Chew Swee Seng who was a tailor were among those who accepted the Faith.
 Jeanne and her mother became very close to the Sundrams and they moved from 36 Northam Road, into the house of the Sundrams for security reasons.
 Soon after that the house of the Sundrams became a centre for Bahá’í activities.
 On 11 March 1958, a grand fireside was arranged in their house where 45 friends had gathered.
 Jeanne was the speaker at this gathering that was attended by Yankee Leong and Anthony Louis.
 With their teaching activities, a few more accepted the Faith.